Effective Date: 01/17/2020

 Data on Device: Skyhook may store an encrypted local cache of all Wi-Fi access points and cell towers in a surrounding area on the device to allow the device’s location to be determined without connecting to our servers.
 A temporary encrypted history of scanned Wi-Fi access points and cell towers nearby may also be kept in memory on the user’s device and later transmitted to our servers.
 A maximum of 100 historic scans will be retained on device.
 This encrypted cache information will be deleted from the device the next time the Skyhook technology connects to the Skyhook servers, when the application terminates, or when the device is turned off.

-Data Retention: For all device identified data (i.e., location history that is associated with an Advertising ID or another persistent Device ID, hashed or otherwise), Skyhook will retain such data for up to two (2) years.
+Data Retention: For all device identified data (i.e., location history that is associated with an Advertising ID or another persistent Device ID, hashed or otherwise), Skyhook will retain such data as follows: (a) for up to two (2) years to provide our services described above, and (b) for internal business purposes (e.g., for developing and bench-marking technical improvements, for regression and quality testing, and for accounting, auditing, or legal purposes) for such period as Skyhook considers reasonably necessary to protect its legal or business interests.
 After that time, some of the information we have (such as anonymous location logs) may be aggregated and anonymized for statistical purposes and stored indefinitely.
-Other anonymous location data that is not associated with any unique identifier, device ID or any other personally identifiable information may be stored indefinitely and used for purposes of improving and maintaining our location service.
+Other anonymous location data that is not associated with a persistent unique identifier, device ID or any other personally identifiable information may be stored indefinitely and used for purposes of improving and maintaining our location service.

 Data Security: Skyhook is committed to protecting the security of information that is collected by its technology.
 We follow generally accepted industry standards to protect the information submitted to us, both during transmission and once we receive it.
 However, no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 Therefore, we cannot guarantee the absolute security of all information.